 Two of the crews will have night shifts while the other two have day shifts.
 All 12 hr shifts.

-Below is an example of what the Pitman Schedule would look like as templates:
+Below is an example of what the rotation would look like as templates:

 As you can see from the example and the pictures, all hours round-the-clock are covered.
 Each employee will have worked 4 extra hours every 2 weeks that are usually counted/referred to as Kelly or Comp Time.

 There is also the option of having 4 squads with 4-week templates instead of 2.
 This way each squad will work both night and day shifts.
 See in the templates below: